Elevating art through science.

 I’m Eric F. Keebler, and I’ve loved pipe organs for my entire life.
 When I was three years old I built organs out of my toy blocks.
 As a teenager I took organ lessons and discovered the joys of maintenance and tuning.
 I earned simultaneous degrees in Biochemistry and Music Composition and then started my own business making electric violins, learning computer-aided design (CAD) and CNC machining in the process.

 In my 30s I re-entered the organ world as a volunteer, helping to take care of a 1906 Austin organ at St. John the Baptist in the Manayunk neighborhood of Philadelphia, PA.
-The friendships and professional connections I developed over the next few years led me to the Wanamaker Organ, where I was a staff member for two years and where I made many professional connections.
+The friendships and professional connections I developed over the next few years led me to the Wanamaker Organ, where I was a staff member for two years and where I made many connections in the organ industry.

 My first professional organ-related CAD project was the creation of chamber-layout diagrams for a proposed new organ for the Washington National Cathedral in 2014.
-I did my first pipe-organ renderings for Cornel Zimmer Organ Builders of Denver, NC; and also designed a console from scratch for them, infusing ergonomic principles and architectural references into a low-profile design holding over 300 stop-tabs (it is installed at Christ Church Episcopal, Greenville, SC, where it controls the combined tonal resources of two instruments).
+I did my first pipe-organ renderings for Cornel Zimmer Organ Builders of Denver, NC; and also designed a custom console for them, infusing ergonomic principles and architectural references into a low-profile design holding over 300 stop-tabs.

 WELCOME-----FAÇADES-----CONSOLES-----PROCESS-----ABOUT ME-----CONTACT